DCF-01/paralax-web/README.md

 # Paralax webiste

-## Html documents are served by node, via an apache reverse proxy
+## Html documents are served by node, via an apache reverse proxy.
 <br>
 <hr>